ShrirajHegde/ASCII-Donut-Fortran/README.md

 # ASCII-Donut-Fortran
-The classic ASCII spinning donut written Fortran
+The classic ASCII spinning donut, written Fortran

 ## How it looks:
 Scale = 1: